-I work for a software company called Smokeball that makes cloud software for legal and conveyancing businesses.
+I work for a software company called Smokeball that makes legal practice management software for small law firms.
 Smokeball is busy right now with a lot of communication being directed to our client base and to the market at large, around best practices for working remotely, and importantly, engaging staff remotely.
 Because how much can you really get done if your staff aren’t engaged, right?

 When it comes to engaging staff remotely, I have been thinking about writing something practical, a “use these productivity and collaboration tools” piece, to help law firms feeling stuck to get off the starting blocks.
 However, when it comes to putting it down on paper, I have been struggling to make the fundamental points I want to.
 I keep stumbling into an uncomfortable truth.

 The truth right now, in my opinion.
 The truth about working well remotely, engaging your staff, keeping everyone on task and accountable, motivated and positive?
 Well, and you may not be able to handle this (sorry), it’s not something you can fix today with a simple download.
 That’s because it is really all about the days, weeks, and years leading up to this event.
 The values you as a leader or leadership team have instilled in your people over these months and years, the rituals you and your teams know inside out.

 Smokeball is proudly a values-based company.
 I know some leaders I interact with quietly think that our focus on culture is nice, feel-good, but fluffy.
 Not something with tangible benefits to the bottom line.
 There are more important things to focus on being the underlying theme.

 But, boy, is culture showing its muscle now.
 The businesses who transitioned the most easily to working remotely, they had some cloud-based software, sure.
 But many of them did not have perfect software.
 What they did have was strong company culture, and they hustled!
 Their team pulled together, they figured it out, and they were working together, albeit in new quarters, within days.